massacre99/lecture-4/README.md

 # tl-h4
-Creates new generated product at PrestaShop Admin Dashboard and checks, that product appeared in Prestashop.
+Creates new generated product at Prestashop Admin Dashboard and checks, that product appeared in Prestashop.

 run:  mvn clean test